Jamahl Mosley: Coaching career

 Mosley joined the Denver Nuggets of the NBA as a player development coach and scout in 2005.
 He was promoted to an assistant coach in 2007.
 Mosley worked as an assistant coach for the Cleveland Cavaliers from 2010 to 2014.
 He joined the Dallas Mavericks as an assistant coach in 2014.
-Mosley became the Mavericks' defensive coordinator in 2018 and was responsible for the team's defensive strategies.
+Mosley became the Mavericks' defensive coordinator in 2018.
+On April 2, 2021, he served as acting head coach after Rick Carlisle had a positive COVID-19 test and led the Mavericks to a 99–86 victory over the New York Knicks.

 On July 11, 2021, Mosley was named as head coach of the Orlando Magic.

+On March 12, 2024, Mosley agreed to a 4-year extension with the Magic.